 We are attorneys admitted to practice in The Commonwealth of Massachusetts.
-We express no opinion concerning the laws of any jurisdictions other than the laws of the United States of America, the laws of The Commonwealth of Massachusetts, and the Delaware General Corporation Law.
+We express no opinion concerning the laws of any jurisdictions other than the laws of the United States of America, the laws of The Commonwealth of Massachusetts, and the Delaware General Corporation Law (which includes applicable provisions of the Delaware Constitution and reported judicial decisions interpreting the Delaware General Corporation Law and the Delaware Constitution).
+Boston Properties, Inc. April 11, 2001 Page 2

-Based upon the foregoing, we are of the opinion that when the Shares have been issued in exchange for Common Units tendered to the Operating Partnership for redemption as contemplated by the limited partnership agreement of the Operating Partnership, such Shares will be validly issued, fully paid and nonassessable.
+Based upon the foregoing, we are of the opinion that when the Shares have been issued in exchange for Units tendered to the Operating Partnership for redemption as contemplated by the limited partnership agreement of the Operating Partnership, such Shares will be validly issued, fully paid and nonassessable.